ljdnielsen/pigeon_conservation/docs/notes/data_acquisition.md

 ## Additional BLAST Search Information

-During the BLAST searches, we also recorded the percent identities of each genome compared to the reference genome.
-This data, summarized below, was not used as a selection criteria but was noted for potential future analysis.
+During the BLAST searches, we also recorded the percent identity of the least similar genome compared to the reference genome.
+This data, summarized below, was not used as a selection criteria but was noted for potential future reference.

 |Species                 |Percent identity|
 |------------------------|----------------|